idameitil/sdpl-utilizing-gts/README.md

 The fastas for each of the Wzy families were downloaded by Bernard with fetch fasta on the 13th of July 2023 and stored in `data/wzy/all-familiy-fastas`.

 ### Final seed family membership
+(OLD)
 To search for the seeds in the family fastas, run: `python src/wzy-seed-search/search-in-fastas.py`.

 This will create the file `data/wzy/seed-family-membership-final.tsv`.
 It also creates the supplementary table: `manuscript/supplementary/supplementary-tables/bp-pol-seeds.txt`.

+(FINAL!)
+The final list of seed accessions with their family membership is `data/wzy/seeds-cazyfamily.xlsx`.

 ### Make stereochemistry plot
 Run `python src/wzy-seed-search/modify.py`.
 This will create the file `data/wzy/final-family-membership-mod.csv`, which contains info on axial/equatorial bonds.